-Yes, some of our establishments are accessible to the differently abled employees and workers.
-In addition, we are continuously working towards improving infrastructure for eliminating barriers to accessibility and making our premises more inclusive.
+Yes, some of our facilities are accessible to employees and workers with disabilities.
+Furthermore, we are consistently enhancing our infrastructure to eliminate accessibility barriers and foster inclusivity across our premises.

 4. Does the entity have an equal opportunity policy as per the Rights of Persons with Disabilities Act, 2016?
 If so, provide a web-link to the policy.